Community Living Toronto

 Toronto, ON M5R 2S7

-All applications for residential, community participation and case management for those over the age of 16 must go through Developmental Services Ontario, who can be reached at 1 855 372-3858.
+All applications for supported living, community participation supports, and case management for those over the age of 16 must go through Developmental Services Ontario, who can be reached at 1 855 372-3858.

 We want to hear from you!